-In short, the internet not only provides $24 \times 7$ access on a global basis, but also a means, through company intranets, to enable an enterprise-wide view of the business.
+In short, the internet not only provides 24 x 7 access on a global basis, but also a means, through company intranets, to enable an enterprisewide view of the business.
 In a recent study How to Create a Platform for the 21st Century Insurance Firm, Bearing Point and Datamonitor suggest that companies can improve cost efficiency by up to 30% through implementation of business process automation technology, including: straight-through processing, integrated client information systems and SOA for customer service and administration functions.
-The global study indicates that for the next decade, insurers will act as an information network hub, with agents, banks, and customers as the spokes, able to initiate, or respond independently to requests.
+The global study indicates that for the next decade, insurers will act as an information network hub, with agents, banks, and customers as the The differentiation challenge in changing insurance markets Page 12 spokes, able to initiate, or respond independently to requests.
 Global insurance lead for Bearing Point, Marcel Nickler, comments "Our research shows that just by aligning business and IT, you can free up management to concentrate on customer service, product innovation, sales, marketing, branding, and corporate strategy."
 The gauntlet has been thrown down.